 General Guidelines for Documentation of Disability

-Students who request accommodations through the Disability Resource Center (DRC) or the Learning Diagnostic Clinic (LDC) should provide documentation that describes their disability and its likely impact on educational experiences.
-If no disability documentation exists, students are encouraged to meet with a DRC or LDC staff member to discuss options for assessing potential academic barriers and how it relates to the student’s disability.
+Students who request accommodations through the Disability Resource Center (DRC) should provide documentation that describes their disability and its likely impact on educational experiences.
+If no disability documentation exists, students are encouraged to meet with a DRC staff member to discuss options for assessing potential academic barriers and how it relates to the student’s disability.

 The Association on Higher Education and Disability (AHEAD) has provided professional guidance regarding disability documentation in higher education.
 Missouri State utilizes AHEAD’s professional guidance as a framework when using documentation to establish disability and support accommodation requests.